Ramayan (1987 TV series): Ratings

 The viewership during lockdown garnered record highest ratings for a Hindi GEC (general entertainment channel) show since 2015 making DD National as the most watched Indian channel since its premiere.

 Ramayan garnered a total of 170 million viewers in first 4 shows during which DD National became the most watched Indian television channel after many years.
 The following week it garnered 580 million impressions in morning slot and 835 million impressions in night slot.

-In week 14 2020, it garnered 61.397 million impressions and the following week it got 67.4 million impressions.
+During week 14 of 2020, it garnered 61.397 million impressions and the following week it got 67.4 million impressions.